 Clarke’s Coffee!—its delicious and aromatic flavor is suggestive of Arabian poetry and romance of deserts and camels of swift steeds and beautiful women.
 The beverage itself exhilarates you, gives you a feeling of buoyancy.
 Perhaps you are a connoisseur of coffee, and during your travels in Oceania or China you have been nauseated with the horrible concoctions served to you in hotels and on steamers—the vile black liquid that they call coffee.
 If you are, Clarke’s is the place for you.
 The coffee served to you there, nicely, daintily, temptingly, will make you smile with satisfaction, and you will begin to understand how the Americans do some things in Manila.

-Clarke would have been the next Midas of Manila had he “not been a plunger,” according to the Magazine of Business account.
+Clarke would have been the next Midas of Manila had he “not been a plunger,” according to a Magazine of Business account.
 He made and lost a fortune in gold mining and hemp-stripping machines.
-But this is the way of the early American period in the Philippines.
+But this is the way of the early American period in the Philippines: everyone was trying to make a buck.
 Respectable businessmen (and women) had no reason to cross the Pacific.
 Those who did make the trip were often hucksters, carpetbaggers, and scoundrels.
 Clarke seemed one of the better of the lot, since he was not implicated in the quartermaster embezzlement scheme that rattled Manila in 1901 (and was the inspiration behind the scandal in Hotel Oriente):

 Of course, Moss, our hero of Hotel Oriente, is not so certain that Clarke is innocent, just that he is crafty: “As if the police would know where to look,” he says.
 “That man has more warehouses than the Army itself.”

 Sadly, Clarke’s empire was only to last until about 1911, when his losses in the mining industry sent him swimming back to California.
 Or did he really leave?
 Maybe he just changed his name to Starbuck…